BenUCL/Reef-acoustics-and-AI/README.md

 # About the project

-This GitHub repository contains material to support the publication: Williams et al. (2023).
+This GitHub repository contains material to support the upcoming publication: Williams et al. (2023).
 Unlocking the soundscapes of coral reefs with artificial intelligence.
 Whilst created with coral reef soundscapes in mind, methods used in this investigation could be applied to any soundscape field.

 This repo primarily provides code in the form of Google Colab notebooks that can be used to complete the full analysis used in the project.
 Better still, you can access a public [Google Drive](https://drive.google.com/drive/folders/1B4_gBWM61l18D8KcSTX09j8eeCIvrbzz?usp=sharing) and run all the analysis from your web browser using Google Colab, without the need to download and install python or any other software, see further instructions below.